VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

 ## 4. GPU Mental Model: From Loops to Batches

 If you are new to GPUs, the mental model can feel intimidating.
-Let’s strip it down to something concrete.
+Let's strip it down to something concrete.

 ### 4.1.
 CPU vs GPU in One Sentence